 Hamlet, Hamlet, Act 3, Scene 1

-This is the most famous Hamlet’s phrase about death in the entire play.
-It happens in Act 3, Scene 1, in one of Hamlet’s soliloquies, when he is asking questions about life and death.
-This specific phrase addresses the question of whether a man should exist or not.
+This is the most famous quote about death in the entire play.
+It’s taken from one of Hamlet’s soliloquies, where he considers contradictory views about life and death.
+This specific phrase addresses the question of whether dying is better than living.

 To die: to sleep;